Blog Post

 14. Contagious by Jonah Berger

-“Today's buyers actively avoid being sold to.
+“Today's buyers actively avoid sales tactics.
 And the digital noise in today's B2B marketplace means that the currency in the attention economy has never been more expensive.
 I love this book because Jonah Berger has broken down exactly what makes people pay attention to brands and (hopefully) fall in love with them.
-There's science, inspiration for days, and some surly pandas for good measure.”
+There's science, case studies, inspiration for days, and some surly pandas for good measure.”

 - Justin Keller, VP of Revenue Marketing